dynamsoft-docs/capture-vision-docs/enums/core/error-code.md

    /** -50000~-59999: DDN error code. */
    /**No content has been detected. */ DSErrorContentNotFound                  = -50056,
-   /*The quardrilateral is invalid. */ DSErrorQuardrilateralInvalid            = -50057,
+   /*The quadrilateral is invalid. */ DSErrorquadrilateralInvalid            = -50057,
    /*[Document Normalizer] No license found.*/ DSErrorDDNLicenseNotFound               = -50058, /** -60000~-69999: DCE error code. */